 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow External Third Parties to use your personal data for their own purposes, and only permit them to process your personal data for specified purposes and in accordance with Our instructions.

 Many of Our Internal Third Parties and External Third Parties are located outside the UK and EEA.
-Where We transfer any personal data outside the UK and EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and EEA (under the GDPR) by implementing the same safeguards set out above in Clause 7.
+Where We transfer any personal data outside the UK and EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and EEA (under the UK GDPR) by implementing the same safeguards set out above in Clause 7.

 We do not sell, trade or rent your personal data information to others.